FuelFighter/CANShield_2017/README.md

 The second information is the length of the packet.
 This can be from 0 to 8.
 The rest of the message can go from blank if the length is 0, to FFFFFFFFFFFFFFFF if the length is 8.
+Allways include the colons, ':', even if the data field is blank.

 The messages must be transmittet as ASCII characters.